lukelbd/vim-scrollwrapped/README.md

 Use the `g:scrollwrapped_wrap_filetypes` variable to specify file types that should have wrapping enabled by default (i.e., `:WrapToggle 1` is called when a corresponding file is opened; default is `['bib', 'liquid', 'markdown', 'rst', 'tex']`).
-Use the `:WrapHeights` and `:WrapStarts` commands to debug the scrolling behavior by printing the wrapped line count and column starts detected by the scrolling algorithm (should account for tab widths, fold/sign/number column widths, and multi-byte characters).
+Use the `:WrapHeight` and `:WrapStarts` commands to debug the scrolling behavior by printing the wrapped line count and column starts detected by the scrolling algorithm (should account for tab widths, fold/sign/number column widths, and multi-byte characters).